-Lastly, I would like to express our sincere gratitude to Steven Joyce, Cornelius Martens and Ron Rimer for their service on the Board and their valuable contribution to Artis.
+Lastly, I would like to express our sincere gratitude to Ida Albo for her service on the Board and valuable contribution to Artis.

 As a Unitholder, your vote is important.
-If you are unable to attend the Meeting in person, please complete and return the enclosed proxy form or voting instruction form in the envelope provided in order to ensure that your vote is represented at the Meeting.
+We encourage Unitholders to complete and return the enclosed proxy form or voting instruction form in the envelope provided in order to ensure that your vote is represented at the Meeting.
 Any questions regarding voting rights associated with your Units should be directed to our strategic shareholder advisor and proxy solicitation agent Kingsdale Advisors who can be reached by toll-free telephone in North America at 1 (877) 659-1819, by collect call outside North America at (416) 867-2272 or by email at contactus@kingsdaleadvisors.com.